telus/tds-core/docs/src/html/2-Use-Thorium/3-receiving-updates.md

 Users should actively bump the version in a non-production environment, and ensure that this is fully smoke tested before being deployed.

-* If NPM is being used, the version requirement for Thorium can be set to allow automatic patch updating (patches = safe, generally bugfixing changes) while preventing automatic minor and major version updates.
+* If NPM is being used, the version requirement for TDS can be set to allow automatic patch updating (patches = safe, generally bugfixing changes) while preventing automatic minor and major version updates.
 This gives the developers easy access to the latest bugfixes, while protecting their project from any breaking changes.
 * CDN “latest” settings should only automatically update minor and patch releases
 * If there is a new default, such as a class rename that almost ensures breaking some existing code, this should be considered a major version.
 It will be socialized prior to deployment (for those committed to automated updates).
-This should also be documented in the Thorium UPGRADING file.
+This should also be documented in the TDS UPGRADING file.

 ## Release Process

 ---

-* Thorium users must subscribe to the Slack channel and an Email blast, which will be set up to notify users about upcoming major or minor releases
+* TDS users must subscribe to the Slack channel and an Email blast, which will be set up to notify users about upcoming major or minor releases
 * Upon the announcement of a release, users should review change log to understand updates
 * For manual updates:
     * For NPM: Change version number inside your project, and run npm update